Defending your property

 Your personal capacity

 Defending your home is extremely hard work and requires significant resources.
 It may take hours and sometimes days of extreme effort.
+Power and water may be cut off, meaning that any home phone, computer or mobile device connected to the NBN network will not work.

 Children, the elderly, and people with special needs or a disability should be well away from the threat.